 Read until the end for a free, interactive map of these locations!

 Crystal Lake is located in a quiet, posh neighborhood.
 The water is surrounded by trees and houses, and there are three main entry points: Cronin’s Cove, Levingston Cove, and Crystal Lake Beach (with a bathhouse and lifeguards).
-In typical years, you may only enter the water at the bathhouse, and swim in the designated areas.
+You can also enjoy fishing, paddleboarding, and kayaking in the lake, if you have your own equipment.

 The water is relatively clear, but there are frequent bacteria concerns.
 In summer 2020, the lake was closed a few times due to high concentration of E.coli.
 If you decide to go, please check health reports.
 Despite these concerns, I’ve been multiple times and this is one of my favorite spots in Boston.